vizzuhq/ipyvizzu/docs/tutorial/events.md

 # Events

 You can register handlers for various events.
-There are mouse events (click, mouseon), animation events (begin, update, complete), and rendering events that are called before rendering the chart elements.
-Handlers can be registered/unregistered with the on(), off() method pair.
+There are mouse events (`click`, `mouseon`), animation events (`begin`, `update`, `complete`), and rendering events that are called before rendering the chart elements.
+Handlers can be registered/unregistered with the `on`, `off` method pair.

 !!! note
     Currently `on` method only accept handler's JavaScript expression as string.
-    Event can be accessed via `event` object, see the examples below.
+    The event can be accessed via the `event` object, see the examples below.

-We are registering a handler for the click event which will show an alert block with information about the clicked marker.
+We are registering a handler for the `click` event which will show an alert block with information about the clicked marker.

 <div id="tutorial_01"></div>